Lodrus/starfinder-the-deep-black/docs/npcs/yellen.md

 ## Major Events

-Yellen was shot during the [[confrontation|session.2022.08.09]], but we managed to save her life.
-In turn, she was then able to save [[npc.hank]] 's life just minutes later.
+Yellen was shot during the [confrontation](../sessions/2022-08-09.md), but we managed to save her life.
+In turn, she was then able to save [Hank's](hank.md) life just minutes later.